what is truckee arts alliance?

 Sara is a full time, lifelong artist, living in and serving the Truckee-Tahoe area.
-She is a long time professional fine artist specializing in large scale mural installations and community collaboration projects as public art.
-She creates unique, well researched, co-creative installations and – when she’s not painting or sculpting will be strategizing for Truckee Cultural District.
+She is a long time professional fine artist specializing in environmentally inspired gallery work, large scale mural installations and community collaboration public art projects.
+She creates unique, well researched, multi-layered works and when she’s not painting, will be strategizing for Truckee Cultural District.

 Lauren O’Brien, Co-Chair

 Lauren co-founded Truckee Arts Alliance in 2015 with Robie Litchfield, current board member at Truckee Public Arts Commission.
 Lauren is Chair of the Board of Directors for the Tahoe Truckee Community Foundation and Vice-President of Operations at Venture Beat in San Francisco, before which she served as CEO at Shift Communications and Consulting and Principal Consultant at Jumpstart Marketing.
 She is a long-time Truckee resident, combining a love for the arts with the outdoor living that the High Sierra is known for.

 Troy is a large-scale public artist, a sculptor and draftsman.
 His work can be found in public spaces in Reno, Sacramento, San Francisco, San Jose, Solano County, Truckee, Denver, and Des Moines.
 Troy has also completed multiple public/ private collaborative projects for commercial institutions such as the Embarcadero Center, Target Co., Kaiser Permanente and the Cleveland Botanical Garden.
 He is co-owner of Gallery 5830’ in downtown Truckee.